FYI can be integrated with digital signature providers FuseSign for digital signing.

 When the Document is Signed in FuseSign

 When the client receives the document to be signed, they will see the name of the practice who sent the documents.
 Once signed, FuseSign notifies FYI and the signed PDF is pulled into FYI.
-The signed PDF is pulled into FYI and the workflow status will be automatically updated to 'Client Signed' and "Signed" is added to the end of the document name.
+The signed PDF is pulled into FYI, the workflow status is automatically updated to 'Client Signed' and "Signed" is added to the end of the document name.

 For a single document, the signed PDF is allocated a separate FYI Reference number and it is automatically added to the top of the thread, then the Web Link document below this in the thread (as a record of the send) and then the original document.
 Threads for documents display in the same way as email threads.
 Refer to Managing Email Threads.